Early October Prime Day deals on Thunderbolt docks and USB-C hubs are on

-Amazon October Prime Day deals on Thunderbolt docks, USB-C hubs, and dongles have begun in anticipation of what Amazon calls Prime Big Deal Days, officially kicking off October 10.
+Amazon October Prime Day deals on Thunderbolt docks, USB-C hubs, and dongles have begun in anticipation of what Amazon calls Prime Big Deal Days beginning October 10.
 We’ve rounded up the best early deals, based upon our own hands-on reviews and knowledge of the industry.

 Below you’ll find our curated list of the best Prime Day bargains on Thunderbolt docks and USB-C hubs from Amazon as well as other retailers.
 We’ll also explain why we chose these deals, and offer additional advice on what to buy and why.
-Thunderbolt docks rarely go on sale, so these sales are both overdue and welcome.
 Check out our top picks for the best Thunderbolt docks and the best USB-C hubs for additional context and information.

 Best Prime Day deals on Thunderbolt docks